-- Beat about ⅓ of the flour mixture into the butter mixture, followed by about ⅓ of the sour cream mixture.
+- Beat about ⅓ of the flour mixture into the butter mixture, followed by the sour cream.
 Turn off the mixer and scrape down the sides of the bowl as necessary.
-Repeat the process until all the flour and all the sour cream mixture is incorporated.

-- Bake on the middle rack of your oven for 16-19 minutes, or until an inserted toothpick comes out clean.
+- Bake one tray at a time on the middle rack of your oven for 18-20 minutes, or until an inserted toothpick comes out clean.

 - In a large bowl beat the butter until fluffy (about 3-4 minutes).